nnagewad/static-personal-site/src/index.md

 metaDesc: 'Nikin Nagewadia is a senior interaction designer at Government Digital Service in London, England.'
 image: home
 imageAltText: 'A 3D emoji of Nikin Nagewadia.'
-intro: 'Senior interaction designer working on GOV.UK at Government Digital Service'
+intro: 'Senior interaction designer employed by the Government Digital Service, working on GOV.UK'
 publication_presentation:
   0:
     name: 'Starting as a designer in government when you’re working from home'